Course Directory

 Category: Early Childhood

-This course will demystify concepts such as Sensory Processing, Regulation and Sensory Integration.
-Participants learn how motor play can impact energy level, attention, and a child’s ability to improve organizational skills.
-Participants complete the course with a toolbox of activities to enhance fine and gross motor development along with strategies to keep children alert, energized, and in control in the classroom setting.
-Discussion will include how to collaborate with families and caretakers in using motor play to extend skill building to the home environment along with new neuroscience research underscoring the importance of sensory motor play for brain organization and building the foundation for lifelong learning.
+This course will demystify developmental concepts, such as sensory processing, regulation, and sensory integration.
+You will learn how motor play can impact energy level, attention, and a child’s ability to improve organizational skills.
+You will complete the course with a toolbox of activities to enhance fine and gross motor development, along with strategies to keep children alert, energized, and in control in the classroom setting.
+Discussions will include how to collaborate with families and caretakers in using motor play to extend skill-building to the home environment, along with neuroscience research underscoring the importance of sensory motor play for brain organization and building the foundation for lifelong learning.

 -